-Since I had a chance to lure you guys in with my Jamaican desserts and pastries article, I guess by now I should let you in on a little secret about Jamaican Drinks.
-And that is that they are proud produces of some of the most amazing and tastiest drinks in the world.
-In fact, you know how famous Peru is for their coffee, but actually Jamaican coffee might be more delicious and actually more expensive.
-They also produce a famous beer that most people may have heard of called Red Stripe.
-This is a very popular beer worldwide as well.
-So who would have imagined that such a small country could produce so many different Jamaican drinks?
+Since I had a chance to lure you guys in with my Jamaican desserts and pastries article, I guess by now I should let you in on a little secret about Jamaican popular drinks.
+And that is they are proud producers of some of the most amazing and tastiest drinks in the world.
+Be sure and stop by Sandals resorts on the Caribbean island just to confirm this!
+This is a great way to confirm how good the drinks are.

 Let me introduce you to a few of their amazing products:

 My favorite cocktail in all of Jamaica is the Bob Marley cocktail and usually the first one that I order when I arrive, but there are so many great drinks here, that I order different ones on different days!

 Bob Marley – a three-layered liquor drink of equal parts strawberry syrup, crème de banana, and crème de menthe mixed with some overproof rum in order to float atop the heavier alcohol below.
 They also make it in a shot glass, as this is a great drink!

 The Dirty Banana – A tropical banana milkshake-like drink with Tia Maria or any coffee-flavored liqueur, rum, milk, and a ripe banana.
 All the ingredients are transferred into a cocktail glass containing a dash of chilled cream.
 You can also substitute the chilled cream with coconut milk cream or Bailey’s Irish cream.

 The Jamaican Bobsled -This Jamaica drink has vodka or light rum with banana schnapps.
 This is a delicious drink.

 The Flaming Jamaican Bobsled – This drink has Red Strip Beer, Dark Rum, and Ameretto Almond Liqueur